p4lsec/fordpass/README.md

   ```

 When interacting with the vehicle (locking/unlocking, remote start, etc), there is a deliberate delay to give time for the vehicle to execute the commands and change status.
-If you are seeing errors when interacting, you can modify the 'timer' value in fordpass.conf to a high number.
+If you are seeing errors when interacting, you can modify the 'timer' value in fordpass.conf to a higher number.
+Network latency, vehicle hibernation status, reception, and other factors can affect this time.

 Use cases from here are wide open.
-You can trigger automations when you get home to automatically lock doors, kill the engine, and alert you if you left a window open.
+You can trigger automations when you get home to automatically lock doors, kill the engine, and alert you if you left a door or window open.
 You could monitor your tire pressure once per day and alert when one gets low.
+You could even run this in AWS Lambda, and set your home assistant, Siri, etc., to do this for you.

+`Hey Siri, start my car.`

 ## Example Output